Reassembling the English novel, 1789-1919: Rise of the Text Industry

 \subsubsection{A Model of Novelistic Production}

-We view the number of new novels appearing each year as counts generated from a process defined by a year-specific latent rate.
-The latent rates of new novel publication change from year to year following a simple exponential growth trend with transitory deviations due to disruptions in the book trade--- economic depressions, wars, cholera outbreaks, and so forth.
-We know enough about literary production during the period to safely say that a model failing to account for periodic deviations would be conspicuously inadequate.
-Since we model latent rates of new novel publication on the log scale our model of growth is a linear model.
-Such a model is often referred to as a ``log-linear model''.
-Rates are modeled using a Gaussian Process, with the mean of the Gaussian Process capturing the basic trend and the Gaussian Process's covariance structure capturing transitory deviations.
-(As Gaussian Processes are covered in detail elsewhere---for example, in \textcite{rasmussen2005gaussian} or \textcite{bishop2007pattern}---we do not describe them in any detail here.)
-In this section we review the most important assumptions we make in our model---exponential growth with transitory deviations---and then describe in detail how the five time series mentioned in the preceding section appear in the full model.
+In this section we review the most important assumptions we make in our model---exponential growth with transitory deviations---and then describe in detail how the five time series mentioned earlier appear in the full model.
 To simplify the presentation, we initially describe the model without considering author gender.
 The minor adjustments required to model author gender are presented at the end of this section.

 Seen from a distance, it is obvious that the rate at which new novels appear grows exponentially.
 We can appreciate this by looking at the rate at which books (novels and non-novels) appear \parencites{eliot1997patterns}{weedon2003victorian}.
 Additional evidence, if any is needed, is available from \textcite{eliot1998patterns} which shows nonlinear growth in the number of titles labeled as ``Literature'' in the NSTC \parencite[85]{eliot1998patterns}.
 The standard approach to modeling this sort of trend is a log-linear model.
 Taking log publication rates as our estimands, we can describe the trend using a linearly increasing rate of publication.
-In a log-linear model, the log rate of new novel publication in a given year $t$ is described by a two-parameter expression, $\alpha + \beta t$, where $\beta$ is interpreted as an annual growth rate.
+In a log-linear model, the log rate of new novel publication in year $t$ is described by a two-parameter expression, $\alpha + \beta t$, where $\beta$ is interpreted as an annual growth rate.
 (For example, if in year 1800 the annual rate of publication is 100 new novels and the rate grows continuously at a rate of 3\%, $\beta$ would be 0.03 and in the year 1900 the annual rate of publication would be roughly 2,000 new novels.)
 In our model of the log rates of new novel publication, a linear trend appears as the mean function of a Gaussian Process.